 Cannabis-infused products are incredibly popular at the moment.
 You can find them in your local beauty store as well as in stores that sell natural products.
-Used correctly, they can help to smooth your skin, eliminate blemishes, or improve your sleep.
-But that’s only if you get the right products.

 Getting the right products means knowing the difference between CBD oil and hemp oil.
 These terms are often used interchangeably, but the products aren’t the same, and shouldn’t be used as if they were.